Created for expats living in Japan

 Address: Online via Zoom

-The classes are held once a week on Sunday from 10:30 to 11:30.
-Because of the COVID-19, classes are conducted via ZOOM.
+The classes are held once a week on Sunday via ZOOM.

 Japanese Languages Classes in Koto-ku

-There are seven Japanese language classes organized by Koto Nihongo no Kai in Koto-ku, Tokyo.
-Beginners as well as more advanced learners would be able to find a class suitable to their needs.
+There are six Japanese language classes.
+Whether you are a beginner or an advanced learner, you would be able to find a class suitable to their needs.

 Japanese Languages Classes in Nakano-ku